Nikon D7500 vs Sony A7 II

 - More heavily discounted: Has been around for much longer (launched in November 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the A7 II comes out slightly ahead of the D7500 (14 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A7 II emerges as the winner of the match-up (15 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D7500 and the Sony A7 II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.